HJK-Z/USACO/README.md

-# USACO
+# Coding Problems
-Lots of USACO sample answers that (probably) work.
+Lots of coding competition and interview sample answers that (probably) work.

 Python 3.6